zuyomi/porn-blocker/README.md

 - Lists all blocked URLs with timestamps
 - Clear history with a single click

-> All data stays on your device — no tracking, no internet access.
+> All data stays on your device, no tracking, no internet access, just full on privacy! :D

 ---

-## 📁 Project Structure
+> If you need any help with this, feel free to reach out: angel@isuka.lol